-To help you make the most out of your next virtual networking event, we’ve asked a select group of experts to share their best (and worst 😬) virtual networking experiences.
-Ready?
+To help you understand how to host a virtual networking event and make the most out of your next remote gathering virtual networking event, we’ve asked a select group of experts to share their best (and worst 😬) virtual networking experiences.
+Ready for some seriously inspiring virtual networking ideas?
 Let’s go!

 Great networking is about more than simply having a dedicated time and place to relax and unwind with your peers (although that’s important too).